Notice to the Population

 2.EXPECTED EFFECTS

-• The occurrence of floods in urban areas, caused by the accumulation of rainwater due to obstruction of drainage systems or coastal overtopping;
+• The occurrence of flooding in urban areas, caused by the accumulation of rainwater due to obstruction of drainage systems or coastal overtopping;

 • The occurrence of floods, increased by the overflow of the beds of some watercourses, rivers and streams;

-• The instability of slopes, leading to mass movements (landslides, mudslips and others) caused by water infiltration, a phenomenon that can be enhanced by the removal of vegetation cover following rural fires, or by artificialization of the soil;
+• The instability of slopes, leading to mass movements (landslides, slides and others) caused by water infiltration, a phenomenon that can be exacerbated by the removal of vegetation cover following rural fires, or by artificial soil development;

-• Slippery road surfaces due to the possible formation of water or the accumulation of ice and/or snow;
+• Slippery road surface due to the possible formation of water;

-• Possible accidents on the coast, due to strong sea waves;
+• Possible accidents on the shore, due to strong sea waves;

-• The dragging onto the road of loose objects, or the detachment of mobile or poorly fixed structures, due to periods of strong wind, which can cause accidents with vehicles in circulation or passers-by on public roads;
+• Drifting of loose objects onto roads, or the detachment of mobile or poorly fixed structures, due to episodes of strong winds, which can cause accidents with vehicles in circulation or pedestrians on public roads;

-• Thermal discomfort in the population due to the combination of low minimum temperature and wind.
+• Thermal discomfort in the population due to increased wind intensity.

 3.PREVENTIVE MEASURES

-The National Emergency and Civil Protection Authority (ANEPC) recalls that the possible impact of these effects can be minimized, mainly through the adoption of appropriate behaviours, so that, and particularly in historically more vulnerable areas, it is recommended to adopt main preventive measures for these situations, namely:
+The National Emergency and Civil Protection Authority (ANEPC) reminds that the eventual impact of these effects can be minimized, mainly through the adoption of appropriate behaviours, so that, and particularly in historically more vulnerable areas, it is recommended to adopt the main preventive measures for these situations, namely:

-• Ensure adequate fixation of loose structures, especially scaffolding, billboards and other suspended structures;
+• Ensure adequate fixing of loose structures, in particular scaffolding, placards and other suspended structures;

-• Take special care when traveling and staying close to wooded areas, being aware of the possibility of falling branches and trees, due to stronger wind;
+• Take special care when walking and staying near wooded areas, being aware of the possibility of branches and trees falling due to stronger winds;

-• Take special care when travelling near the coast and riverside areas that are historically more vulnerable to coastal overtopping, avoiding movement and staying in these locations;
+• Take special care when moving along the coast and riverside areas that are historically more vulnerable to coastal flooding, avoiding moving around and staying in these areas.

-• Do not practice activities related to the sea, namely sport fishing, water sports and walks by the sea, also avoiding parking vehicles too close to the seafront;
+• Do not engage in activities related to the sea, namely sport fishing, water sports and walks along the seafront, and avoid parking vehicles too close to the seafront;

-• Adopt defensive driving, reducing speed and paying special attention to possible accumulation of snow and/or formation of water tables on highways;
+• Adopt defensive driving, reducing speed and paying special attention to the possible formation of sheets of water on the highways;

 • Do not cross flooded areas, in order to prevent people or vehicles from being dragged into holes in the pavement or open drains;

-• Pay attention to meteorological information and indications from Civil Protection and Security Forces.
+• Pay attention to weather information and instructions from Civil Protection and Security Forces.

 National Civil Protection Authority